drgrib/dotmap/README.rst

 DotMap
 ========

-DotMap is a dot-access :code:`dict` that
+DotMap is a dot-access dictionary that

 * is dynamically expandable
 * can be initialized with keys